 \subsection{Adapting this Approach}

 We described in detail how to effectively package specimens for safe transport and quick scanning, however, this particular approach is not entirely necessary.
 What is required is that the object be placed in the packet such that the individual bounding box for that specimen's 3D model will contain no other specimen and that each specimen and its location is accurately recorded in the \emph{.csv} file.
 Furthermore, the density of the packaging needs to be different than that of the specimens so that the CT scanner can differentiate the objects from the packaging.
 Packaging specimens together may not make sense for much larger objects.
 Packaging is recommended to limit set-up time at the scanning facility which has the potential of increasing the financial expense, especially if the charge is per hour.
-And, it is recommended to keep the object safe during transport and handling at the imaging facility.
+And, it is important to keep the objects safe during transport and handling at the imaging facility.

 While we have thus demonstrated how the Batch CT Scanning Method can be applied to rapidly scan large collections of bone fragments, or other archaeological materials, using medical CT and scans from mCT can also be post-processed in the same manner.